HarryStevens/party-time/README.md

 ```

 ## Contributing
 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.

-Lint and test your code.
+If you find a party or abbreviation not in the library, please [open up an issue](https://github.com/HindustanTimesLabs/party-time/issues).